benja0x40/MiMB.4C/README.md

   * `importGenome.sh`

-    Tool for automated download of UCSC genomes and index creation for bowtie.
+    Tool to download a genome sequence from UCSC and create its `bowtie` index.

   * `importRawData.sh`

-    Tool to facilitate downloading of the 4C data used for demo from GEO.
+    Tool to download the demo 4C data from GEO.

   * `dataPreparation.sh`

-    Workflow bash script to be executed first when running the demo analysis.
+    Workflow script to be executed first when running the demo analysis.
     This script chains several operations:
     importing genome sequence and raw data, updating micro array design probes to the lastest (dm6) genome assembly, filtering out non-experimental probes,